osgi/osgi.enroute.site/_services/osgi.enroute.webserver.capabilities.md

 ## Web Resources

-A Web Resource is a bundle that contains resources that must be made available on a web server.
+A Web Resource is a bundle that contains resources that must be made available on a webserver.
 This Web Resource name space defines a mechanism to include web resources in an application.

 There exists a bnd(tools) template to create web resources that is highly recommended to use.
 Use the OSGi enRoute Templates and make sure the name of the project ends with `.webresource`.
 The remaining section explains how Web Resource can be made but only continue reading this if you want to wrap your own resources.
 Though web resources are extremely easy to use and hide a lot of complexity, some of this complexity is reflected in the wrapping of the resources.
 Though in practice one it is done once, it is relatively easy to maintain.